Lovedewangan/VR-Acclimatization/README.md

-VR-Acclimatization is a VR experience designed to ease anxiety associated with MRI scans.
-Interact with a virtual companion who guides you through calming activities and relaxation techniques.
-Use this tool to prepare for your scan and stay calm during the procedure.
-Compatible with major VR platforms.
+MRI Companion is a gamified VR experience designed to help patients acclimatize to the MRI scan process.
+It features a supportive virtual companion who guides players through calming activities and relaxation techniques.
+The game also equips players with mental tools and positive memories from the VR experience to help them remain calm during the actual MRI scan.

+Features
+- Virtual Companion
+- Gamification
+- Relaxation Techniques
+- Simulated MRI Environment
+- Personalization